This page provides information on the VRayProxy node.

 Scale – Specifies the size scaling factor.

-Flip Normals – Reverses the direction of the normals.
+Flip Normals – When enabled, reverses the direction of the normals.

 Playback Type – Specifies a playback mode.
-This option will be ignored if you use a sequence of separate .vrmesh files.
+This option is ignored if you use a sequence of separate .vrmesh files.

 Loop – Loops the animation by skipping to the first frame once it has finished.

 Once – Plays the animation once.

 Ping-pong – Loops the animation by playing it backwards once the last frame has been reached and then playing it forward again when the first frame is reached.

 Still – Does not play the animation.
 Instead, just the Start offset frame is shown.